Kyle Wishing

 Follow me: LinkedIn

-One of the many benefits of an employee stock ownership plan (ESOP) is that it is an incredibly flexible transaction structure.
-This flexibility allows for meaningful wealth diversification for the business owners and provides significant long-term benefits for employees, thus helping the company attract and retain key talent.
+Selling to an Employee Stock Ownership Plan (ESOP) is one of the most flexible exit options available for business owners.
+This flexibility allows for meaningful wealth diversification for business owners and provides significant long-term benefits for employees, thus helping the company attract and retain key talent.
+Understanding how to structure your ESOP is critical to ensure sufficient shareholder liquidity and set the company up for long-term success.

 Selling to an ESOP allows for a custom-designed solution that ensures the business owners’ and the company’s needs are met.
 To create the right ESOP structure, you’ll first need to perform a feasibility study, during which you and your advisor analyze your business and ensure that the selected structure maximizes owner and company objectives.